 - Lex Lang

-- Amanda Winn Lee (worked in Texas until around 2000, largely left voice acting to take her of her son when he was diagnosed with leukemia, but slowly making a return)
+- Amanda Winn Lee (worked in Texas until around 2000, largely left voice acting to take her of her son when he was diagnosed with leukemia, primarily does video game voice overs nowadays)

-- Cassandra Lee (worked in New York until late 2000s)
+- Cassandra Lee (aka Cassandra Morris) (worked in New York until late 2000s)

 - Mela Lee